ValvePython/vdf/README.rst

   creating a class inheriting from ``dict`` and implementing a way to handle duplicate keys.
 See example implementation of DuplicateOrderedDict_.

-- By default parsing will return a ``dict``, which doesn't preserve nor guarantee key order due to `hash randomization`_.
+- By default deserialization will return a ``dict``, which doesn't preserve nor guarantee key order due to `hash randomization`_.
 If key order is important then I suggest using ``collections.OrderedDict`` as mapper.
 See example below.